HNC in Electrical And Electronic Engineering (Full Time)

-The Full-Time HNC is a 1-year programme.
-You will be required to attend college for two days per week (Wednesdays and Thursdays).
+This full-time HNC is a 1-year programme.
+You will be required to attend college for two days a week (Wednesdays and Thursdays).
 The academic year is split into three terms over 30 weeks.
 You will be required to undertake an informal interview prior to enrolment.
 There are no concessions.

-Students can progress directly into a career in engineering or they may choose to continue their studies and study for an additional two years to achieve an HND qualification.
+Students can progress directly into a career in engineering, or you may choose to continue your studies and achieve an HND qualification.

 What do I do next?